McBaumwolle/dynamic-music-pill/README.md

 Note: This is my first GNOME extension project!
 Feedback, code reviews, and contributions are highly welcome.

-✨ Features
+**Features**

-🎨 Adaptive UI: Background color transitions dynamically based on the average color of the current album art.
+ Adaptive UI: Background color transitions dynamically based on the average color of the current album art.

-🔒 Universal Skip Lock: Prevents UI flickering during track changes (3s grace period) – works with keyboard, mouse, and dock controls.
+ Universal Skip Lock: Prevents UI flickering during track changes (3s grace period) – works with keyboard, mouse, and dock controls.

-🧠 Smart Player Switching: Automatically prioritizes the active music source (e.g., switches from Spotify to YouTube seamlessly).
+ Smart Player Switching: Automatically prioritizes the active music source (e.g., switches from Spotify to YouTube seamlessly).

-🎧 Control: You can Resume/Pause the music by clicking it, or skip it with the mouse scroll.
+ Control: You can Resume/Pause the music by clicking it, or skip it with the mouse scroll.

-📜 Scrolling Text: Long titles and artists scroll smoothly (can be toggled in settings).
+ Scrolling Text: Long titles and artists scroll smoothly (can be toggled in settings).

-✨ Visual Polish: Blur effects, smooth slide animations, and waveform visualization.
+ Visual Polish: Blur effects, smooth slide animations, and waveform visualization.

 📸 Screenshots